Clouds Over Borsk: Plot

 In the provincial settlement of Borsk, Kira Sergeyevna, a young physics teacher fresh out of university, arrives to start her career.
 Assigned to manage a challenging ninth-grade class of "war children" — independent yet emotionally immature teens — she encounters a variety of personal and societal struggles among her students.
 One of them, Olya Ryzhkova, lives with her distant, workaholic father and seeks solace in public service as a Pioneer leader.
 However, her official duties leave her yearning for genuine, heartfelt connections.
 Olya initially finds a confidante in Kira Sergeyevna, but their friendship falters when the teacher, wary of professional boundaries, retreats into a strictly formal relationship.
 Heartbroken, Olya withdraws from school life, feeling increasingly isolated and desperate for understanding.
 This leads her to an unlikely bond with her aloof classmate, Mitya Saenko, a devout Pentecostal orphan, who introduces her to his religious sect.
 Drawn to their sense of community and emotional solidarity, Olya becomes deeply involved, abandoning her previous life and even alienating her father.

 The sect’s influence over Olya grows as her school and family ties weaken.
-Kira Sergeyevna investigates the group, uncovering manipulative practices and confronts their leaders in an effort to expose their hypocrisy.
+Kira Sergeyevna investigates the group, uncovering manipulative practices and confronting their leaders in an effort to expose their hypocrisy.
 Meanwhile, Mitya, emboldened by his faith, openly begins preaching, further entrenching Olya in the sect’s rituals.
 The climax occurs when the sect, interpreting Olya’s personal struggles as a sin of pride, decides to enact a symbolic crucifixion.
 However, thanks to the intervention of a fellow student, Gena Bocharnikov, the townspeople arrive in time to rescue her.
 The story concludes with Kira’s efforts to bring the truth to light and Olya’s narrow escape, leaving an impactful commentary on isolation, vulnerability, and the search for belonging in a rapidly changing world.